La Movida Madrileña: Film and television

 Film director Pedro Almodóvar (pictured in 1988) emerged during the Movida Madrileña.

-Almodóvar comically reflected the messiness of the freedom of those years, particularly in his films Pepi, Luci, Bom y otras chicas del montón; Laberinto de pasiones; and What Have I Done to Deserve this?
+Almodóvar comically reflected the messiness of the freedom of those years, particularly in his films Pepi, Luci, Bom y otras chicas del montón; Laberinto de pasiones; and ¿Qué he hecho yo para merecer esto!
 (1984).
 TV programs like La Bola de Cristal and La Edad de Oro contributed to spread the aesthetics of the movement to a wider audience.